AljanScholtens/taiga-boilerplate/README.md

 Grid
 ---------------------

 Taiga has a semantic fluid grid based on columns.
-Standard you have 48 columns.
+Standard you have 48 columns (adjustable).
 It works with percentages and em units to make it fluid and more responsive.

 Remember, Taiga works with box-sizing: border-box, this means you don't have to nest several block elements to get your padding right and border right.